 The protocol uses the port 443 which cannot be decrypted by any unauthorized source.
 However, the protocol is usually supported by a handful of OSs.

 To get the highest level of security and faster speed, Internet Key Exchange (IKEv2) is the ideal protocol.

 The protocol doesn’t usually support a wide range of operating systems, but it does offer the balance of security and speed that users would love to avail.

 IKEv2 uses 4500 port, which is blockable by ISPs.

-OpenVPN, using either TCP or UDP port, offers a user the best of both worlds: speed and security.
-The protocol is available on almost all major platforms.
+OpenVPN offers a user the best of both worlds: speed and security.
+The protocol uses either TCP or UDP port and is available on almost all major platforms.